UnscriptedVN/candella/docs/02-celeste-shell.md

 ## Using Celeste Shell

 There are two major components to Celeste Shell: the top bar and the launcher on the left-hand side of the screen.
 In the top bar, you can view the currently-running application's name, the current user, the time, and a few status indicators for settings and exiting the desktop.
 The launcher on the left displays favorite apps and provides the main entry point to access all apps.
-Users can search for a specific app in the drawer by name or its identifier.

 ![Celeste Shell drawer](./images/celeste/drawer.png)

+### {label:new}

+- As of 21.03-beta2, it is now possible to search for apps in the drawer by name or identifier.

-### Customizing the desktop {label:updated}
+### Customizing the desktop

 Click on the gear in the top bar to open the Settings pane for Celeste Shell.
 There are two sections in the settings: wallpaper selection, followed by the wallpaper display mode, which can be one of three options: